 The AGAT Science and Technology Talks is an annual event that brings together professionals in environmental, energy, industrial and health and safety sectors.
 The event is an opportunity to learn, discuss and present challenges in the industry.

 This year’s Edmonton event is taking place on February 3, 2017.
-Dr. Phil Richards from Chemistry Matters will be joining to present the talk “Using an Effective Method for Differentiation, Where Does Toluene Come From: Petrogenic Families and Biogenic Loners?”
+Chemistry Matters will be joining to present the talk “Using an Effective Method for Differentiation, Where Does Toluene Come From: Petrogenic Families and Biogenic Loners?”

 Specific ecological niches support the accumulation of biologically formed toluene.
 The presence of this biogenic toluene in environmental samples can confound remedial investigations of petroleum impacts.